Skip to content

 Prostamax's proposed mechanism is the Khavinson short-peptide framework applied to prostate tissue: passive membrane permeation, nuclear import, and sequence-selective chromatin modulation producing prostate-favourable transcriptional shifts.

-Step 1 — Tissue distribution.
-At ~473 daltons (H-Lys-Glu-Asp-Pro-OH), Prostamax is small and sufficiently polar to cross phospholipid bilayers passively.
-Khavinson tritiated-peptide biodistribution work describes uptake across multiple tissues (Khavinson et al., 2014).
+Step 1 - Tissue distribution.
+At ~487.5 daltons (H-Lys-Glu-Asp-Pro-OH, molecular formula C20H33N5O9), Prostamax is small and moderately polar.
+Khavinson-group tritiated-peptide biodistribution work is described in the Russian-language bioregulator literature as showing uptake across multiple tissues, but it is not backed by a PubMed-indexed study we can verify.
 The prostate is anatomically divided into peripheral, central, and transition zones with different epithelial and stromal characteristics.
 Whether Prostamax reaches each zone's cells at functionally meaningful concentrations has not been established.

 Step 2 - Prostate cell targeting.
 The framework-level claim is zone-selective or cell-type-selective prostate uptake.
 No direct experimental validation exists.
 Prostate tissue has a specific blood-prostate barrier and drug penetration patterns (relevant for antibiotic selection in prostatitis); whether KEDP penetrates this barrier efficiently is unknown.

-Step 3 — Chromatin modulation of prostate programmes.
-Russian in vitro work describes modulation of prostatic epithelial cell proliferation, reduced apoptosis markers under stress, and changes in androgen receptor signalling markers in cultured prostate cells (Khavinson et al., 2011).
+Step 3 - Chromatin modulation of prostate programmes.
+Russian-language in vitro reports describe modulation of prostatic epithelial cell proliferation, reduced apoptosis markers under stress, and changes in androgen receptor signalling markers in cultured prostate cells; these are not PubMed-indexed or independently replicated.
 The proposed mechanism is preferential activation of prostatic homeostatic transcription programmes.
-Modern prostate biology methodology — single-cell transcriptomics on prostate organoids, ChIP-seq in prostate epithelial cells, CRISPR-based target validation — has not been applied to Prostamax.
+Modern prostate biology methodology - single-cell transcriptomics on prostate organoids, ChIP-seq in prostate epithelial cells, CRISPR-based target validation - has not been applied to Prostamax.

 Alternative conservative framing